 There’s a very big reason cruises are very popular with senior citizens: they’re just easier from pretty much every point of view under the Sun.
 Once on the boat, the attractions will just “come to you”.
 Moreover, traveling by cruises is luxurious and it feels like real pampering, as opposed to the agitation of traveling by just about anything else, which can be a bit stressful if you are a senior citizen.

 Plan the activities lightly

 Traveling as a senior citizen also means that you’re less likely to be able to see everything you want to see by just going from one attraction to the other on the same day.
 In most cases, you will want to book one attraction before noon, and then just offer yourself time for relaxation and rest.
 That’s OK though – this is a great way to travel if you really want to savor what a place has to offer.

-Remember: just because you’re over 60, it really doesn’t mean you shouldn’t travel.
+Remember: just because you’re over 60, it really doesn’t mean you shouldn’t travel, there are last minute all inclusive vacation available if you happen to have made the last minute decision to travel.
 On the contrary!
 Enjoy every minute of your life and go where you always wanted to go!
 Spend your retirement living the DREAM and doing the things you always wanted to do!